-Many new cars will give you an estimated mileage left in your tank so you can have an accurate guide for when you need to fill up next.
-However, we noticed from a recent survey that we ran, that a few of our drivers didn't know when their fuel would run old out.
+Many new cars will give you an estimated mileage left in your tank so you can have an accurate guide for when you need to fill up.
+However, some older cars don't give an estimated mileage, so you'll have to go by the needle on the fuel gauge; but just how low can you go?

 Can running out of fuel cause damage?